lucmonteiro/go-pipeline-stream/README.md

 - Send authorization request to authorizer, forwards result to stream
 - From the authorization result, send a capture request
 - Joins the channels into a result channel and listen to them

+# Final thoughts

+These examples should be enough to get you going with a Pipeline Stream. </br>
+In the next version we will add heartbeat support, in order to monitor each function to identify misbehaving goroutines.